Who is Olympic Collection?

 - Olympic Collection may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- Olympic Collection must be honest about who they are and what they are trying to do.
-They must notify you that they are a collection agency both orally and in writing.
+- Olympic Collection must be honest about who they are and what they are attempting to do.
+They must notify you that they are a debt collection agency both orally and in writing.

 Don’t ignore them.
-You can do things on your terms, but ignoring the situation will not make Olympic Collection, Inc. go away.
+You can do things on your terms, but ignoring the situation will not make Olympic Collections go away.
 Ignoring them sets you up for a possible lawsuit.

 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 The age limit varies from state to state, but it’s typically around 4-6 years.